MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/safeguarding-your-data.md

 - ODB160
 - MET150
 ms.assetid: 5aa038e8-8ff0-4704-9e6a-fd72af0a2035
-description: "Learn what Microsoft does to protect your data in SharePoint Online and OneDrive, and steps you can take to increase security"
+description: "Learn what Microsoft does to protect your data in SharePoint and OneDrive, and steps you can take to increase security"
 ---

 # How SharePoint Online and OneDrive safeguard your data in the cloud